 These procedures are not designed to test for fraudulent or illegal acts, nor will they necessarily detect such acts or recognize them as such, even if the effect on the consolidated financial statements is material.
-However, should we become aware that an illegal or possibly illegal act or act of fraud may have occurred, we will communicate directly to the Audit Committee.
+However, should we become aware that an illegal or possibly illegal act or act of fraud may have occurred, other than one considered clearly inconsequential, we will communicate directly to the Audit Committee.